stefan-hoeck/idris2-async/README.md

 This final sections only shows the `main` functions and a few utilities used to run the examples in this introduction.
-Currently, the event loop from `IO.Async.Loop.Epoll` is used to run this.
+Currently, the event loop from `IO.Async.Loop.ThreadPool` is used to run this.
 This makes use of `epoll` internally, which is only available under Linux.

 ```idris